Access to free period products Frequently Asked Questions

 The access to period product initiative aims to provide free period products to children and young people in all schools and kura across New Zealand from 2021.
 The frequently asked questions below provide more information on this initiative.

-- Why will the initiative be open to all schools?
+- Why are we providing product to all students?
 Why not targeted to only those most in need?

 - Does the initiative include primary, intermediate and secondary schools?

 - What about alternative education and activity centres?

 - What will it cost to supply period products to every school in New Zealand?

 - Are there particular health and safety considerations?

 - What if schools and kura are already providing period products for their students?

 - What will be included in phase two of the implementation?

 - Where did the trial in Term 3, 2020 take place?